 In the midst of certain death, Yeshua always prayed for His persecutors because He was committed to always doing the will of His Abba Father.
 This so the ultimate redemption plan can be completed (Psalm 22, 109, and Isaiah 53.)
 Who could do this other than Yeshua ha Mashiach?
 Only Yeshua chose to bear the sins of the world just like Isaiah 53:4 states; “Surely he took up our pain and bore our suffering, yet we considered him punished by G-d, stricken by him, and afflicted.”

-Mashiach being without sin, became the spotless Lamb that was required in Exodus 12.
+Being without sin, Mashiach became the spotless Lamb required in Exodus 12.
 He willingly surrendered His life in exchange for His own people, as well as the world and your life today.
 All of this was done so He could pay the ultimate debt that sin required (Isaiah 53.)
 Upon His impending death, many thought it was all over when He quoted the Jewish writings of King David by reciting Psalm 31:5, “Into your hands, I commit my spirit; deliver me, LORD, my faithful G-d.”

 But as darkness fell upon His death as written in Psalm 22 and Amos 8, in reality, it had just begun!
-Actually, upon one final and single act, He concluded the longing and expectations of Judaism.
+Upon one final and single act, He concluded the longing and expectations of Judaism.
 Every recorded detail came from the annals of the Jewish prophets.
-He, the Jewish Messiah, ratified a new covenant that Jeremiah in chapter 31, speaks of, and also fulfilled in Malachi 3.
+The Jewish Messiah ratified a new covenant that Jeremiah speaks of in chapter 31 and fulfilled in Malachi 3.
 He was Zion’s redeemer, Israel’s King of Kings, in the future.
 Death could not hold him, just like Psalms and Isaiah states.
 Death was not the end but the beginning.
 And like many who saw His ascension, all will see His return when He comes in a blaze of glory as Mashiach ben David—King Messiah Son of David!

 Believing in Yeshua became, for me, the most Jewish decision that any Jewish person can make.
 You can also experience this from the depth and sincerity of your heart; you can receive Him wherever you are today.
 As the prophet Jeremiah in chapter 31 spoke of, G-d would write His law upon our hearts and minds.
 No longer would we need to go to our Rabbi’s and ask for these words' meaning.
 We would need to ask G-d to open our hearts and mind to the truth of our Messiah.
 Recall these words from our Scriptures that are found in I Chronicles 15:2, “The Lord is with you when you are with him.
 If you seek him, he will be found by you.”
 Finally, offer to the G-d of Abraham, Isaac, and Jacob this simple prayer: